EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 2. Read carefully and accept all warnings.

-3. You can skip the Ethereum 1.0 selection as all clients are already installed. click "Continue"
+3. You can skip the **Execution Client** selection as all clients are already installed and configured. click "Continue"

-4. Same for Ethereum 2.0 client.
+4. Same for the **Consensus clients**.
 Click "Continue"

 5. In the next screen, select the number of validators you want to run.
 Remember that you need 32 ETH for each.

-6. Ethereum on ARM provides the Ethereum Foundation tool to generate, so, in you Raspberry Pi terminal and under the ethereum account, run (assuming 1 validator):
+6. Ethereum on ARM provides the Ethereum Foundation tool (staking-deposit-cli) to generate the keys, so, in your device terminal and under the ethereum account, run (assuming 1 validator):

 .. prompt:: bash $